electron/electron/docs/development/build-instructions-with-build-tools.md

 # Build Instructions (Build-Tools)

 [Electron Build Tools](https://github.com/electron/build-tools) provides an easy way to build Electron.
-This is a step-by-step guide use them.
+This is a step-by-step guide to use the build tools.

 ## Prerequisites